 There are two established test methods available to you: X-ray fluorescence (XRF) and optical emission spectroscopy (OES).
 Several years ago, you’d have needed a lab and trained specialists to carry out the measurements.
 Thanks to advances in technology these techniques can now be used easily by operators on the production floor.

-Hitachi High-Tech’s X-MET8000 is a handheld XRF analyser that can detect and measure cobalt within stainless steel.
+Hitachi High-Tech’s X-MET8000 is a handheld XRF analyzer that can detect and measure cobalt within stainless steel.
 You simply take the analyser, place it on the surface of the metal and pull the trigger.
 Within seconds the results are displayed on the easy to read interface.
 XRF analysis is a completely non-destructive technique and leaves the surface of the stainless steel completely clean.

 We also have three mobile OES devices that are suitable for cobalt detection within stainless steel: the PMI-MASTER Smart, PMI-MASTER Pro2 and TEST-MASTER Pro.
 Like the X-MET8000, you simply place the probe in contact with the metal and press the trigger and read the result on the display screen either on the probe or the instrument.